cozy/cozy-ui/react/Alerter/Readme.md

 Display notications!
-Include the `<Alert />` component somewhere in your app, but only once.
-After that, you can use the static methods `Alert.info`, `Alert.success` and `Alert.error` to trigger a notification.
+Include the `<Alerter />` component somewhere in your app, but only once.
+After that, you can use the static methods `Alerter.info`, `Alerter.success` and `Alerter.error` to trigger a notification.

 ```
 import Alerter from 'cozy-ui/transpiled/react/Alerter';